 Recruitment is becoming an increasingly saturated market and as of last year, there were nearly 40,000 registered recruitment agencies in the UK alone.

 To stand out from the competition and become the recruiter of choice for your candidates, you need to be building valuable and mutually beneficial relationships with them.
-That candidate you recently placed could need help again in future, they may refer their friends to you, or even become clients themselves further down the line – it’s important to be memorable.
+That candidate you recently placed may be a job seeker again in future, they may refer their friends to you, or even become clients themselves further down the line – it’s important to be memorable.

 In this blog, Our Talent Acquisition Manager, Rachael Bailey, has outlined the ways that these relationships can be achieved and how they can help you to be more successful in your career in recruitment:

 It may sound obvious, but listen to what your candidates are saying, what they want and just as importantly, what they don’t want.
 The smallest details can make all the difference when it comes to aiding their job search and finding them the most suitable opportunity.

-Keep in constant communication with your candidates!
-Even if you haven’t heard off the Hiring Manager yet, telling them that and that you haven’t forgotten them goes a long way.
+Keep in constant communication with your candidates during the hiring process!
+Even if you haven’t heard from the Hiring Manager yet, telling them that and that you haven’t forgotten them goes a long way.
 So many recruiters fail to keep in touch with their candidates so going the extra mile will really help you to stand out and establish a stronger talent pool.

 Be a source of support for your candidates.
 Even the most qualified, most professional and highest performing candidates can get nervous ahead of an interview.
 Ensure you know as much as possible about the company interview process and you are equipped to answer their questions about the business and the role.